Report 4-inch turtle violations.

 Each spring, the Arizona Game and Fish Department Turtles Project conducts a “Turtle Trapping” event, where nonnative female turtles are trapped and removed from the pond in front of the Phoenix Zoo.
 The purpose of this event is to reduce the breeding of these nonnative turtles, which decreases the likelihood of this population expanding into adjacent native waterways.
 Removed turtles are placed with the Phoenix Herpetological Society, where they can be adopted into approved homes with people who are committed to their care.
-In 2007 and 2008, nearly 300 nonnative turtles were captured and removed from the zoo's pond, 162 of which were females that were placed for adoption.
+Since 1999, nearly 550 nonnative turtles were captured and removed from the zoo's pond, 522 of which were females that were placed for adoption.

 2008 Nonnative Turtle Trapping at The Phoenix Zoo

 A tub used for holding nonnative turtles at the annual Turtle Trapping.
 Pond sliders are by far the most commonly captured

 nonnative turtles during the event.
 Arizona Game and Fish Department photo.

 Pond slider.
 Photo by Daren Riedle.